hajimes/mmh3/docs/benchmarks.md

 than that of `mmh3`.
 The result is exptected because of the speed differences between the backends of two hash functions.

+## Microbenchmarking in Python

+### Pregenerated iterator

+###

+### Calibration

+The default values for calibration:

+- autorage of timeit in Python ST
+  - 200,000 microseconds
+- pytest-benchmark
+  - 5 microsconds (chosen as 10 x TIMER_RESOLUTION)
+- xxHash:
+  - 170 microseconds for small inputs (<= 128 bytes)
+  - 490 microseconds for large inputs

 ## References

 - [timeit] (Python Standard Library).